OTRF/Security-Datasets/small_datasets/windows/lateral_movement/windows_management_instrumentation_T1047/empire_invoke_wmi.md

 # Empire Invoke WMI

-An adversary can use WMI via a powershell script to move laterally in the environment.
+An adversary can use powershell to execute a stager via WMI

 ## Technique(s) ID